Tutorial: Designer - deploy a machine learning model

-To use the updated transformation in inference pipeline, you need to register the transformation output of the transformation module as dataset.
+To use the updated transformation in inference pipeline, you need to register the transformation output of the transformation component as dataset.

-Then manually replace the TD- module in inference pipeline with the registered dataset.
+Then manually replace the TD- component in inference pipeline with the registered dataset.

 Then you can submit the inference pipeline with the updated model and transformation, and deploy.